Extrapolation Guarantees for Perturbation Modeling Under the Additive Latent Shift Assumption: Problem setting: Distributional perturbation extrapolation

-\textbf{Distributional vs mean prediction.} Since~\eqref{eq:distributional_regression_formulation} targets the full conditional distribution---rather than, say, the conditional mean $\EE[\Xb|\ab]$---it constitutes a (multi-variate) distributional regression task~\citep{koenker1978regression}, a.k.a.\ probabilistic forecasting~\citep{gneiting2007strictly} or conditional generative modeling~\citep{sohn2015learning}.
-Therefore, we refer to the problem setting addressed in this paper as \textit{distributional} perturbation extrapolation. \textbf{On extrapolation.} Formally, extrapolation means that the value of the function~\eqref{eq:distributional_regression_formulation} at $\ab_\te$ is determined by its values on the training support $\{\ab_0,\ab_1, ..., \ab_M\}$.
+\looseness-1 \textbf{On extrapolation.} Formally, extrapolation means that the value of the function in~\eqref{eq:distributional_regression_formulation} at $\ab_\te$ is determined by its values on the training support $\{\ab_0,\ab_1, ..., \ab_M\}$.
 Intuitively, for this to be feasible without imposing very restrictive assumptions on the form of the mapping in~\eqref{eq:distributional_regression_formulation}, $\ab_\te$ should be somehow related to the training perturbations $\ab_e$.
 For example, given data resulting from individual perturbations, predict the effects of combinations thereof.
 This type of extrapolation to new combinations of inputs is also called compositional generalization~\citep{lake2017building,goyal2022inductive}.
 It is known to be challenging~\citep{schott2021visual,montero2021the,montero2022lost} and requires assumptions that sufficiently constrain the model class ~\citep{wiedemer2024provable,wiedemer2024compositional,lachapelle2024additive,brady2023provably,brady2025interaction,dong2022first,lippl2024does}.